Acknowledgement of Country

 The group created a College-wide campaign to improve awareness of the Aboriginal and Torres Strait Islander flags and highlighted the shifting legal status of these flags as items of current affairs.

-Students recognised Sorry Day, Mabo Day, 1967 Referendum Day, NAIDOC Week and National Reconciliation Week, putting in place plans to continue to acknowledge these occasions for years to come.
+Students recognise Sorry Day, Mabo Day, 1967 Referendum Day, NAIDOC Week and National Reconciliation Week, and plan to continue to acknowledge these occasions for years to come.

 Additionally, the group performed an audit of Aboriginal and Torres Strait Islander themes in the curriculum offerings across the KLAs, and there was a significant shift in the inclusion of these themes in the classrooms as a result of this push.

-There has also been improved awareness and understanding of the importance of the Acknowledgement of Country at formal events, and a plan created for the inclusion of Welcome to Country ceremonies at key College events.
-Members of the Kabi Kabi/Gubbi Gubbi community were invited to participate in lessons and at pastoral events, strengthening our connection with people and Country.
+There has also been improved awareness and understanding of the importance of the Acknowledgement of Country at formal events, and a commitment for the inclusion of Welcome to Country ceremonies at key College events.
+Members of the Kabi Kabi/Gubbi Gubbi community are invited to participate in lessons and at pastoral events, strengthening our connection with people and Country.

 Request our College